-Following dialogues with the Commission and national consumer authorities, 16 major airlines committed to better information and timely reimbursement of passengers in case of flight cancellations.
-Most airlines also committed to offering reimbursement for vouchers pushed onto passengers in the early phase of the pandemic.
-The commitments come after the Commission and national consumer authorities had called on airlines to improve how they deal with cancellations in the context of the COVID-19 pandemic.
+Following dialogues with the Commission and national consumer authorities during 2021, 16 major airlines made far-reaching commitments to bring their practices back in line with EU consumer and passenger rights law with regard to flight cancellations.
+The commitments came after the Commission and national consumer authorities had called on airlines to improve how they deal with cancellations in the context of the COVID-19 pandemic.

 The 16 airlines are: Aegean Airlines, Air France, Alitalia, Austrian Airlines, British Airways, Brussels Airlines, Easyjet, Eurowings, Iberia, KLM, Lufthansa, Norwegian, Ryanair, TAP, Vueling and Wizz Air.